Littoral Rights in Real Estate: Definition & Examples

 Eastern states:

 • Riparian doctrine: In the eastern U.S., states follow the riparian doctrine for water rights.
-This allows landowners to use water sources, like rivers, lakes, or ponds, that are next to their land.
-The key is that this usage must not interfere with other landowners’ rights downstream.
+This means landowners can use water from rivers, lakes, or ponds that border their property, as long as their use doesn’t harm the rights of other landowners downstream.

 Example: Using water from an adjacent lake for personal irrigation or livestock watering is considered reasonable under the riparian doctrine as long as it does not harm other users.